broxus/octusbridge-solana-docs/programs/token_proxy.md

 #### Admin methods

-##### Change settings
+##### Change Guardian

-1. Admin calls change settings in `Solana` `Token Proxy` program.
+1. Admin calls change guardian in `Solana` `Token Proxy` program.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Admin` account.
+2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Guardian` account.
-3. `Token proxy` checks admin account with the received once.
+3. `Token proxy` checks that `Token Proxy` program data owner is the signer of the transaction.
-4. If all is ok,`Token proxy` program changes data (limits, emergency mode) in the `Settings` account.
+4. If all is ok,`Token proxy` program changes `Guardian` account in `Settings` account.

-##### Change admin
+##### Change Withdrawal manager

-1. `Token proxy` program owner calls change admin in `Solana` `Token Proxy` program.
+1. `Token proxy` program owner calls change `Withdrawal manager` in `Solana` `Token Proxy` program.
 2. `Token proxy` program calculates `Settings` PDA address.
-3. `Token proxy` checks program owner with the received once.
+3. `Token proxy` checks that `Token Proxy` program data owner is the signer of the transaction.
-4. If all is ok,`Token proxy` program admin account in the `Settings` account.
+4. If all is ok,`Token proxy` program changes `Withdrawal manager` account in the `Settings` account.

-##### Withdraw from `Vault` account
+##### Change Deposit limit

+1. Admin calls change Deposit limit in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Token Settings` PDA address, fetches it.
+3. `Token proxy` checks that `Token Proxy` program data owner is the signer of the transaction.
+4. If all is ok,`Token proxy` program changes deposit limit account in `Token Settings` account.

+##### Change Withdrawal limit

+1. Admin calls change Withdrawal limit in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Token Settings` PDA address, fetches it.
+3. `Token proxy` checks that `Token Proxy` program data owner is the signer of the transaction.
+4. If all is ok,`Token proxy` program changes withdrawal limit account in `Token Settings` account.

+##### Enable Emergency

+1. Admin calls enable emergency in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Guardian` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Guardian` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program enables `Emergency` account in `Settings` account.

+##### Disable Emergency

+1. Admin calls disable emergency in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Guardian` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Guardian` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program disables `Emergency` account in `Settings` account.

+##### Enable Token Emergency

+1. Admin calls enable token emergency in `Solana` `Token Proxy` program.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Guardian` account.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Guardian` account is the signer of the transaction.
+4. If all is ok,`Token proxy` program enables `Emergency` account in `Token Settings` account.

+##### Disable Token Emergency

-1. Admin calls withdraw from `Vault` account in `Solana` `Token Proxy` program.
+1. Admin calls disable token emergency in `Solana` `Token Proxy` program.
-2. `Token proxy` program calculates `Settings` PDA address, fetches it and gets `Vault` account address, `Admin` account, `SPL token` program id.
+2. `Token proxy` program calculates `Settings` PDA address and `Token Settings` PDA address, fetches it and gets `Guardian` account.
-3. `Token proxy` checks admin account with the received once.
+3. `Token proxy` checks that `Token Proxy` program data owner or `Guardian` account is the signer of the transaction.
-4. If all is ok, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program
+4. If all is ok,`Token proxy` program disables `Emergency` account in `Token Settings` account.

 #### Withdrawal account

 `Withdrawal` account contains:
+* Is initialized flag
 * Account Kind: `Proposal`
+* Is executed flag
+* Author - proposal creator
-* Relays round number
+* Relays round number - only relays from this round can approve this event
-* Required number of confirmations
+* Required votes to be processed
+* Proposal Data for approve (PDA) :
+    * Settings address - corresponding settings program address
+    * Event timestamp - timestamp from `Everscale` blockchain transaction
+    * Event transaction logical time - transaction logical time from `Everscale` blockchain transaction
+    * Event configuration address - `Everscale` event configuration address, that created event

-* Confirmed Relays
+* Event:
+    * Event length - Bytes count of followed data
     * Sender address in `Everscale`
     * Receiver address in `Solana`
     * Amount
+* Meta:
+    * Meta length - Bytes count of followed data
     * Bounty for withdrawal
-* Kind of withdrawal
-* Author
-* `Settings` address of withdrawal
-* Event timestamp from `Everscale`,
-* Event transaction_lt from `Everscale`,
-* Event configuration from `Everscale`,
     * Status: new, expired, processed, cancelled, pending, waiting for approve
       * `New` is needed to save relays confirms.
       * `Processed` - all funds were successfully transferred to user.
       * `Cancelled` - user asked to cancel withdrawal, his funds were minted in `Everscale` to his address back.
       * `Pending` - there is not enough funds on vault to process the withdrawal.
       * `Waiting for approve` - withdrawal amount is bigger than the limit

-## Methods
+## Instructions

-There are few methods in the program for `Solana` tokens:
+There are few instructions in the program:

+* Vote For Withdrawal Request
+* Withdraw Ever Token
+* Withdraw Solana Token
 * Initialize
+* Initialize Mint
+* Initialize Vault
+* Deposit Ever Token
-* Deposit
+* Deposit Solana Token
 * Withdrawal Request
-* Confirm withdrawal
-* Withdraw
-* Force pending withdrawal
+* Approve Ever Token Withdrawal Request
+* Approve Solana Token Withdrawal Request
 * Cancel pending withdrawal
-* Change bounty for pending withdrawal
 * Fill pending withdrawal

-There are few methods in the program for `Ever` tokens:

-* Initialize
-* Deposit
-* Withdrawal Request
-* Confirm withdrawal
-* Withdraw
-* Force pending withdrawal

-There are few methods in the program for admin:
-* Approve pending withdrawal
+* Change bounty of pending withdrawal
-* Change settings
-* Withdraw from vault
-* Change admin

 ## Upgrade